Configuration

 The SMPP configuration.
 Belong in the CANAILLE.SMPP namespace.

-If not set, sms related features such as sms one-time passwords will be disabled.
+If not set, sms related features such as sms one-time passcodes will be disabled.

 HOST: str | None = 'localhost'